140+ Eligible Health Expenses.

 - Homeopath (Registered Professional)

-- Kinesiology (Ontario only, and must provide professional registration number)
+- Kinesiology (Ontario only; must provide professional registration number)

 - Massage Therapist (must be provincially registered)